Greece mulls next move as clock ticks on debt talks

 There was no indication by late on Saturday of how further contacts were going.
 But Dutch Finance Minister Jeroen Dijsselbloem, who chairs meetings of his euro zone peers, brought forward by 2-1/2 hours a crisis meeting he had called for Brussels on Monday.

 Giving no explanation for the earlier start, Dijsselbloem said ministers would now convene in Brussels at 12:30 p.m.
-(1030 GMT).
+(6:30 a.m.ET).
 Merkel and other euro zone leaders are due to sit down with Tsipras in the same venue at 7 p.m. on Monday.

 DEFAULT LOOMS

 A full meeting of the cabinet was to be held at 11 a.m.
-(0800 GMT) on Sunday to discuss the proposals.
+(4:00 a.m.
+ET) on Sunday to discuss the proposals.

 European ministers have played down the prospect of a final agreement on Monday but hope that a political understanding can be reached in time for a full deal to be agreed by the end of the month.

-Greece needs money to avoid defaulting on a 1.6 billion euro IMF loan on June 30, a step that would endanger ECB support and Greece's continued membership of the euro.
+Greece needs money to avoid defaulting on a 1.6 billion euro ($2 billion) IMF loan on June 30, a step that would endanger ECB support and Greece's continued membership of the euro.

 Austrian central bank governor Ewald Nowotny, a member of the ECB governing council, told the daily Der Kurier that if Greece defaulted, it would be "technically bankrupt".